- Some dog breeds remain more aggressive because they were bred to hunt or fight for generations.

 Also, not every home situation is good for a dog, either.
 Studies have shown that some vicious dogs were raised by people exhibiting psychopathic tendencies, and those people became a dangerous influence on the dogs, resulting in poor outcomes.

-When a dog with problems is introduced to small children, other pets, or people that cannot handle animals properly, bad things happen.
+When a dog with problems is introduced to small children, other pets, or people who cannot handle animals properly, bad things happen.

 A dog’s breed is one part of the equation that contributes to its propensity for violence, but it is a significant piece that cannot and should not be ignored.